Adam Pottery, Stockbridge, Edinburgh

 It instantly reminded me of a family holiday where my sister and I were collecting shells on the beach.
 They were all the same species but every time we spotted and picked up another it would have a slightly different patterning or colouring and we just couldn't put it down, we had to have it, even when all our pockets were overflowing!

-The new pieces I worked on centred around the tactile form of an egg, but embellished with intricate patterns and textures inspired by nature.
+The new pieces I created focused around the tactile form of an egg, but embellished with intricate patterns and textures inspired by nature.
 Familiar characteristics from existing species of animals, plants, birds, insects etc. are noticeable and so create intrigue, engaging the viewer as they try to establish what the object is.

-I wanted to create a childlike fascination and wonder, encouraging people's imaginations to run wild!
+My aim was to create a childlike fascination and wonder in the viewer, encouraging imaginations to run wild!